blender/blender/doc/python_api/rst/info_gotcha.rst

 **Ok, Ok!
 I still want to draw from Python**

-If you insist - yes its possible, but scripts that use this hack wont be considered for inclusion in Blender and any issues with using it wont be considered bugs, this is also not guaranteed to work in future releases.
+If you insist - yes its possible, but scripts that use this hack won't be considered for inclusion in Blender and any issues with using it won't be considered bugs, this is also not guaranteed to work in future releases.

 .. code-block:: python